JoshCheek/synseer/Readme.md

 ## Todo

-* Each of the programs can be entered
 * Better gradient of games
+  * A game for each type
+  * A game for each group of types
+* Make sure each of the programs can be entered

 ## MIT License